hamiltoncrouse/thetrip/README.md

 The landing page introduces The Trip.
 API routes are namespaced at `/api/*`; you can hit `GET /api/health` to confirm DB connectivity and `POST /api/trips` to create demo trips (user auth to come later).

+## Dashboard UI
+- Visit `/dashboard` to use the new trip list + creation flow.
+- Sign in with Google (Firebase Auth) to load trips from `/api/trips` and create new ones.
+The UI automatically attaches your ID token to each request.
+- Without the Firebase web config, the dashboard clearly instructs you to add the `NEXT_PUBLIC_FIREBASE_*` values on Render before use.

 ## Deploying to Render
 1. **Render Postgres**: reuse the `my-data-vibe` instance or create a new database.
 Copy the *External Database URL* into the Web Service env.
 2. **Web Service**: point to this repo.